-75. (1) Where, either before or after commencement, an application for registration of an industrial design has been made and it appears to the Registrar that the industrial design is one of a class notified to him by the Attorney General as relevant for defence purposes, the Registrar may give directions for prohibiting or restricting the publication of information with respect to the industrial design, or the communication of such information to any person or class of persons specified in the directions.
+75. (1) Where, either before or after commencement, an application for registration of an industrial design has been made and it appears to the Registrar that the industrial design is one of a class notified to him by the Minister as relevant for defence purposes, the Registrar may give directions for prohibiting or restricting the publication of information with respect to the industrial design, or the communication of such information to any person or class of persons specified in the directions.

-- (2) Rules may be made for securing that where such directions are given - (a) the representation of the industrial design; and - (b) any evidence filed in support of the applicant's application for registration that the industrial design is registrable, shall not be open to public inspection in the Registry during the continuance in force of the directions.
+(2) Rules may be made for securing that where such directions are given - shall not be open to public inspection in the Registry during the continuance in force of the directions.